tejohnsontyler2024/TRACE/README.md

 OR

 Amassing a collection of pulse integrals and fitting it with Polya functions and noise pedestal (maybe) to elicit a range of integral that is all or mostly populated by single electrons.
 This may or may not be a practical approach.
 We'll see!

+CONFIG FILE
+The following section describes and/or gives instruction on each of the values inside the config file titled basic.json.
+Feel free to make a new json file but remember to change the command line argument accordingly to point the main.py to the correct config file.
+Be sure to change the name_tag and/or pay attention to the user responses in the command line to avoid over-writing your output files.

+PATH_TO_TRACE:
+Edit the first line of the config file to encode the path to where you install TRACE in your local machine.
+This is simply used as a quick path to put outline items in the correct place in your file structure.